arnold095/decorator-koa-router/README.md

 Examples have been made with the InversifyJS and node-dependency-injection packages.

+The examples are in this repository: <a href="https://github.com/arnold095/test-koa-router">test-koa-router</a>

 You can integrate any other dependency injector as long as it complies with the "IocAdapter" interface